Back to Changelog

 March 10, 2026

-Introducing kubeadapt-agent: Lightweight Kubernetes Monitoring, Rebuilt from Scratch
+Introducing kubeadapt-agent: Lightweight Kubernetes Metrics Collector, Rebuilt from Scratch

 The original agent is now deprecated. kubeadapt-agent drops every heavyweight dependency, needs only metrics-server, and auto-discovers GPU workloads with a single Deployment.